Learn how to deliver successful engineering projects by gaining the essential project management skills.

 Martin believes training is a partnership between the individual, the organisation and the trainer.
 He uses a wide variety of training techniques to enable individual learning and development and, through this, organisational change.

-Ross holds Chartered Project Professional (ChPP) status with the Association for Project Management, and is a Certified Practising Project Director (CPPD), and member of the Australian Institute of Project Management (AIPM).
+Ross holds Chartered Project Professional status and is a Certified Practicing Project Director with the Australian Institute of Project Management (AIPM), with whom he works closely in areas of research, publications and member skill development.

 [The facilitator] was easy to understand, project management principles were applied to real life situations, [which made the course] easily relatable.